geoadmin/service-control/README.md

 app/manage.py inspectdb --database=bod
 ```

-Although the BOD models are unmanaged (no migrations applied), we nevertheless need migrations for
+The BOD models are unmanaged, meaning Django does not manage any migrations for these models.
+However, migrations are still needed during tests to set up the test BOD.
+To achieve this, it is
+necessary to create migrations for the models and dynamically adjust the `managed` flag based on
+whether the tests or the server is running (`django.conf.settings.TESTING`).
+Since these migrations
-testing.
-Since these are only used for testing, you might remove the initial migration and recreate
+are only for testing purposes, the previous migration file can be removed and recreated:
-it:

 ```bash
 rm app/bod/migrations/0001_initial.py
 app/manage.py makemigrations bod
 ```

-Afterwards, you need to set `managed` flag to `django.conf.settings.TESTING` both in the models
+Afterward, the `managed` flag needs to be set to `django.conf.settings.TESTING` in both the models
 and the migrations.

 ## Local Development